 At the morgue, Manay with his gay friends, along with a grieving Febrero and a drugged-out Alex, asks the mortician to present Ade’s body so they could pay their respects; the mortician shows a corpse of an old woman wearing a nurse’s uniform, causing Manay to argue with him.
 After checking his records, the mortician apologizes to them and says it’s someone with a similar-sounding name, and that Ade’s body was flown to another island but the funeral parlor will arrange to return it immediately.
 Febrero faints when he hears the news and Manay runs out and has a nervous breakdown.

 At the massage parlor, Alex is harassing Bea by borrowing money from her.
 Kano, being chased by plainclothesmen, runs inside to ask Bea to hide her but the latter refuses.
 When Kano, followed by Alex, escapes through the rooftop exit, Bea tells the plainclothesmen how to find them.
 Kano and Alex run through the streets chased by three cops.
-Alex eludes them by hiding in a dark corner but Kano gets cornered and caught, struggling against her captors.
+Alex eludes them by hiding in a dark corner but Kano (who’s their actual target) gets cornered and caught, struggling against her captors.
 Alex walks toward the people’s park, washing his face along the way in a pail of dirty water.
-Amid the sunrise, with the city waking up and some people heading for work as others do Oriental martial exercises, he lays down on a bed of flowers and falls asleep.
+We see glimpses of Baby, heavy with child, returning home from the restaurant, Virgie addicted to tranquilizers, and Manay turning desperately to religious worship.
+Amid the sunrise, with the city waking up and some people heading for work as others perform Oriental martial exercises, Alex lays down on a bed of flowers and falls asleep.